gmlewis/irmf/spec/README.md

 The renderer modifies this function on each slice of the design in order to calculate the amount of material needed at each point in 3D space.
-It is free to "zoom in" to any portion of the design to get as much detail as necessary to generate the model.
+It is free to “zoom in” to any portion of the design to get as much detail as necessary to generate the model.
 This is why IRMF shaders have infinite resolution.
 The renderer can get as much detail from the shader as it needs in order to manufacture the part within the alloted timeframe.
-Higher resolution models typically take more time to manufacture, so the same IRMF shader can be used to create quick prototypes or highly detailed final production-worthy parts.
+Higher resolution models typically take more time to manufacture, so the same IRMF shader can be used to create quick prototypes or highly-detailed, final production-worthy parts.